sam81/pychoacoustics/pychoacoustics/doc/psychophysics.rst

 [Levitt1971]_.
 It can be used with :math:`n`-intervals, :math:`n`-alternatives forced
 choice tasks, in which :math:`n-1` “standard” stimuli and a single “comparison” stimulus are presented, each in a different temporal interval.
-The order of the temporal intervals is randomized from trial to trial.
+The order of the intervals is randomized from trial to trial.
 The “comparison” stimulus usually differs from the “standard” stimuli for a single characteristic (e.g. pitch or loudness), and the listener has to tell in which temporal interval it was presented.
 A